 Virtual networks and subnets span all availability zones in a region.
 You don't need to divide them by availability zones to accommodate zonal resources.
 For example, if you configure a zonal VM, you don't have to take into consideration the virtual network when selecting the availability zone for the VM.
 The same is true for other zonal resources.

-There's no charge for using Azure Virtual Network; it's free of cost.
-Standard charges are applicable for resources, such as Virtual Machines (VMs) and other products.
-To learn more, see VNet pricing and the Azure pricing calculator.
+There's no charge for using Azure Virtual Network.
+It's free of cost.
+Standard charges apply for resources, such as VMs and other products.
+To learn more, see Virtual Network pricing and the Azure pricing calculator.

 Learn about Azure Virtual Network concepts and best practices.

-To get started using a virtual network, create one, deploy a few VMs to it, and communicate between the VMs.
-To learn how, see the Create a virtual network quickstart.
+Get started with using a virtual network by creating one, deploying a few VMs to it, and communicating between the VMs.
+To learn how, see the Use the Azure portal to create a virtual network quickstart.